 - 2.1.
 The Issuer shall establish, document and maintain a decision-making process which it uses to determine the eligibility of the Nominated Projects & Assets.
-This includes, without limitation: - 2.1.1.
+The decision-making process shall include, without limitation: - 2.1.1.
 A statement on the climate-related objectives of the Bond; - 2.1.2.
+How the climate-related objectives of the Bond are positioned within the context of the Issuer's overarching objectives, strategy, policy and/or processes relating to environmental sustainability; - 2.1.3.
+The Issuer's rationale for issuing the Bond; - 2.1.4.
 A process to determine whether the Nominated Projects & Assets meet the eligibility requirements specified in Part C of the Climate Bonds Standard.

-Note: A wide variety of climate-related objectives are possible.
+Note to 2.1: A wide variety of climate-related objectives are possible.
 These can vary from increasing the installed capacity of low carbon assets, such as solar power facilities, to having a specific objective focused on the operations or indirect effects of the projects & assets, such as emissions reductions.

 The climate-related objectives of the Bond, as stated by the Issuer, have implications for the reporting requirements under the Climate Bonds Standard.
-See Clauses 2.3, 5.2, 5.8, 6.1.1, and 8.4
+See Clauses 2.3, 5.2, 5.8, 6.1.1 and 8.4.

 - 2.2.
-The Issuer should include under Clause 2.1 further aspects of the decision-making process, including: - 2.2.1. related eligibility criteria, including, if applicable, exclusion criteria or any other process, applied to identify and manage potentially material environmental, social or governance risks associated with the Nominated Projects & Assets. - 2.2.2. how the information provided under Clause 2.1 is positioned within the context of the Issuer's overarching objectives, strategy, policy and/or processes relating to environmental sustainability. - 2.2.3. any green standards or certifications referenced in the selection of Nominated Projects & Assets. - 2.3.
+The Issuer should include under Clause 2.1 further aspects of the decision-making process, including: - 2.2.1. related eligibility criteria, including, if applicable, exclusion criteria or any other process, applied to identify and manage potentially material environmental, social or governance risks associated with the Nominated Projects & Assets. - 2.2.2. any green standards or certifications referenced in the selection of Nominated Projects & Assets. - 2.3.
 The Issuer shall assess that all proposed Nominated Projects & Assets to be associated with the Bond meet the documented objectives as stated under Clause 2.1.1 and are likely to conform to the relevant eligibility requirements under Part C of the Climate Bonds Standard.